Table of Contents

 This model maximizes savings while keeping service levels high.
 In some cases, a hybrid fee outcome may apply if the buyer’s agent negotiates their side of the fee and the seller accepts.

-Why Haven't the Legacy Brokerages Adjusted Their Fees?
+Why Haven't Other Brokerages Adjusted Their Fees?

 Real estate commission calculator tools help sellers learn how much they can save.
 They can save money by using lower-fee brokerages like 2% Realty.
 Before someone sells a property, they should take the time to educate themselves to understand real estate agent fees to avoid paying excessive costs.